Hayashi-Yudai/scan_system/README.md

 ## Requirements

+- Windows10 (if using .bat files to setup and run)
+- Google Chrome (if using `run.bat` to run program)
 - Python 3.9
-  - Windows10 (if using .bat files to setup and run)
   - conda (Anaconda or Miniconda)
 - SR830 (Lock-in amplifier; Stanford Research Systems)
 - Mark202 (stage controller; Sigma-Koki)